gregjw/poke/README.md

 `tertiary` - The tertiary button from the button set
 `warning` - The warning/danger button from the button set

-To specify which set you want to use, just pass along the sets name in the `set` prop.
-You can contribute your own sets, Poke currently has 2 available sets:

-`vanilla` - The basic Poke styling
-`medium` - Mimicking the Medium.com button set

 ## Contributing